Steps For Admissions

 - Complete an Application

 Apply online!
-Applications for admission to associate degree programs and certificate programs are accepted throughout the year.
+Applications for admission to associate, bachelor, and certificate programs are accepted throughout the year.

 - Admissions Appointment

 An Admissions Representative will contact you within one day to schedule a virtual or in-person appointment to discuss your career goals and how P.I.T. can help you obtain them.

 - Provide Proof of High School Graduation

 - Take an Assessment Test

 Take a computerized assessment test to assist with placement into a program of study.
 This assessment measures academic skills in writing, reading comprehension, math, and depending on your major of choice, may require an assessment on science skills.

 - Complete your Financial Aid